 A good placement can help reduce egg loss due to the contact with moisture or water.
 Initially, growers place a piece of paper or cardboard on the feed bed, then they put the eggs directly on it.
 Visually, it's something like this:

 Because the substrate is moist, water evaporates out, seeping through the cardboard paper & getting into direct contact with the eggs.
-As there may be some salt content in the rice bran or the protein content in the chicken feed, this can make the eggs go bad.
-In certain cases, it steams the eggs.
+As there may be some salt content in the rice bran or the protein content in the chicken feed contained in the substrate, this can make the eggs go bad.
+In certain cases when it's hot, the hot water vapor may just steam the eggs.

-From this experience, people add an extra layer between the eggs & the bedding so they don't directly touch each other.
-A mesh screen is good & won't rust easily.
+From this experience, people add an extra layer between the eggs & the bedding so they don't directly come into contact with (or touch) each other.
+A mesh screen is a good separating layer & won't rust easily.
 There are openings on the screen to let the water vapor out.
 And the eggs never touch the water directly, so chances of them rotting are reduced.
 Fiberglass or inox screen is good for this purpose.

 Sometimes, the collected eggs will have the dead bodies of BSF on them.
 Get rid of the fly bodies so they won't attract ants to your hatching bin.

 Also, some growers spray anti-ant solution around the box to keep them away.
 If you're using this solution, make sure the stuff doesn't get into direct contact with the eggs.
 The chemicals may damage them & the little hatchlings.

 When you're first starting your BSF colony, you may notice ants or houseflies visiting around for the first two weeks or so.
 Once your colony is established, these little animals will disappear around your BSF bin.
 The flies & larvae excretes a certain smell that keeps other insects away.
 It can be quite powerful.

 To retain the humidity of your hatching box, place it in a cool dry place.
 The shade will help keep the temperature nice and good.
 The warm temperature helps the eggs hatch a bit quicker.
 A good temperature for hatching is about 85F (29C).